Are you wondering if your large bearded dragon is a morph?

 Now the next generation of offspring comes out with deep red of different shades.

 This is a simple example of how this all works.

-Also, German Giant are morphs, but they also require a disappearing Giant gene in the family.
+The German Giant is a morph, but they also require a disappearing Giant gene in the family.

 We hope you enjoyed learning about how to tell if you have a German Giant bearded dragon.

-These unusual bearded dragon morphs are larger than the average, so you’ll need to be prepared with a bigger bearded dragon habitat.
+These unusual bearded dragon morphs are larger than the average, so you’ll need to be prepared with a more considerable bearded dragon habitat.

 But the German Giant is another twist on an already-fascinating pet.